odedigo/node-secured-api/README.md

 ### Logout
 You can issue a GET logout request to the `/api/logout` URI.
 To access the API again, you'd need to re-authenticate.

+# API responses
+Upon success, the API responds with a `2xx` response.
+There are 2 types of responses:
+1. A Json with data
+2. A Json with success indication in the form of

+    {
+        "success": true,
+        "message": "Task successfully deleted"
+    }

+where "success" may be true or false and "message" provide additional information.

+On error, you also might get 2 types of responses:
+1. A Json with failure indication in the form of

+    {
+        "success": false,
+        "message": "Authentication failed"
+    }

+2. A redirect to the root index.html page

 # Tasks